NicolaiRidani/django-cms/docs/gettingstarted/install-existing.rst

 If this is your first django CMS project, read through the :ref:`editor-documentation` for a walk-through of some basics.

-The :ref:`tutorials for developers <tutorials>` will help you understand how to approach django CMS as a developer.
-Note that the tutorials assume you have installed the CMS using the django CMS Installer, but with a little adaptation you'll be able to use it as a basis.

-To deploy your django CMS project on a production web server, please refer to the :doc:`Django deployment documentation
+To deploy your django CMS project on a production web server, please refer to the deployment (link here).
-<django:howto/deployment/index>`.